climatescope/climatescope.org/app/_en_parameter/financing-and-investment.md

 #### CLIMATESCOPE COUNTRIES TOP ALL OTHERS FOR THE FIRST TIME

 Climatescope countries for the first time attracted more new clean energy investment than nations member of the Organisation for Economic Co-operation and Development in 2015 (Figure 1).
 Investment in Climatescope countries grew 16% from 2014 to 2015 to reach $154bn, somewhat below the 2013-2014 jump of 24%.
-In addition, the $147bn invested into new clean energy generation in Climatescope nations in 2015 topped the $126bn global investment in thermal power generation in 2015 [recorded by the International Energy Agency.] (http://www.slideshare.net/MarcellusDN/iea-2016-world-energy-investment-report-powerpoint)
+In addition, the $147bn invested into new clean energy generation in Climatescope nations in 2015 topped the $126bn global investment in thermal power generation in 2015 recorded by the International Energy Agency<sup>1</sup>.

 ![PII Fig 1 - Annual clean energy investment in Climatescope and OECD countries ($bn), 2011-2015](/assets/images/content/2016/PII_Fig.
 1.jpg)